xdeb-org/xdeb/readme.md

-  -i                         # Ignore file conflicts -f                         # Attempt to automatically fix common conflicts --deps=...                 # Add manual dependencies --arch=...                 # Add an arch for the package to run on --revision=... | --rev=... # Set package revision.
+  -i                         # Ignore file conflicts -f                         # Attempt to automatically fix common conflicts --deps=...                 # Add manual dependencies --not-deps=...             # List of packages to never add as dependencies --arch=...                 # Add an arch for the package to run on --revision=... | --rev=... # Set package revision.
 Alternative to -r --help | -h                # Show this page